HankB/GPIOD_Debian_Raspberry_Pi/08-GPIO-line-request/README.md

 hbarta@drogo:~/Programming/GPIOD_Debian_Raspberry_Pi/08-GPIO-line-request $
 ```

-Last 10 repeats of line information reflect '`' when the switch is open and '0' when the switch is closed and the input pulled to ground.
+Last 10 repeats of line information reflect '1' when the switch is open and '0' when the switch is closed and the input pulled to ground.

+A feeble attempt to compine things was unsuccessful.
+A second call to `gpiod_chip_request_lines() usaing the same `struct gpiod_request_config` resulted in `Device or resource busy`.
+It seems that inputs could be grouped with other inputs and outputs with other outputs but it seems unlikely that inputs and outputs can be grouped together.